-Vegetarian tartare with miso mayonnaise and avocado, deep-fried tofu balls in a crispy tempura coating or ramen with grilled pork belly, spring onions and pak choi: at first glance, the menu of Sōko at Kalkbreitestrasse 33 clearly has Asian, or more precisely Japanese, features.
-"But we see ourselves quite clearly as fusion cuisine between Asian and European influences," explains Filipe Costa, who runs the restaurant together with Henry Jansky.
+Vegetarian tartare with miso mayonnaise and avocado, deep-fried tofu balls in a crispy tempura coating or ramen with grilled pork belly, spring onions and pak choi – at first glance, the menu at Sōko at Kalkbreitestrasse 33 clearly has Asian, or more precisely Japanese, elements.
+‘But we clearly see ourselves as providing Asian and European fusion cuisine’, says Filipe Costa, who runs the restaurant together with Henry Jansky.

 'Always with an Asian touch.
 Always with a European nuance as well.'

-"Important for our cuisine are certainly our ramen, the traditional noodles with all kinds of ingredients in Japanese soups.
-But we only serve them at lunch."
-In the evening, on the other hand, they work with a different menu and a very broad tasting menu that changes depending on the season.
-"Always with an Asian touch.
-But always with a European nuance as well.
-A tightrope walk."
+‘Our ramen are certainly important for our cuisine – traditional noodles with all kinds of ingredients in Japanese soups.
+But we only serve them at lunchtime.’
+In the evening there is a different menu and a very broad tasting menu that changes according to the season.
+‘Always with a hint of Asia.
+But also always with a European touch.
+It’s a tightrope walk.’
 For example, the pheasant terrine with fermented miso apple or the venison loin entrecôte with shiitake and ricotta spaetzli.

-For the chefs of the Sōko, he says, this is a real challenge, but at the same time an invitation to let off steam creatively.
-"We don’t want to tie ourselves down by saying that we cook purely Japanese."
-This allows team members like chef Oliver Oberlin, who until recently was sous chef at Restaurant Haute, to let off steam and come up with exciting creations.
-A pike-perch roulade with ginger, lemongrass foam and miso spinach, for example.
-"And we even have a vegan brie cheese made from cashew nuts on offer now," adds Filipe.
+This is quite a challenge for the chefs at Sōko, but it also invites them to unleash their creativity.
+‘We don’t want to tie ourselves down by saying we only cook Japanese food.’
+This gives free rein to team members like chef Oliver Oberlin, until recently a sous chef at Restaurant Haute, to produce some exciting creations.
+Such as a pikeperch roulade with ginger, lemongrass foam and miso spinach.
+‘And now we even offer a vegan Brie cheese made from cashew nuts’, adds Filipe.

-The quality of the processed products is particularly important to Filipe.
-"We try to buy as regionally and sustainably as possible and to work with local partners.
-For example, the fish used comes from a trout and salmon farm here in Switzerland, the meat comes from farmers in the canton, and the soy for their own soy sauce and soy milk also comes from the region.
+For Filipe, the focus is on using quality ingredients.
+‘We try to buy as regionally and sustainably as possible and work with local partners.’
+For example, the fish comes from a trout and salmon farm here in Switzerland, the meat from farmers in the canton, and even the soy for making their own soy sauce and soy milk comes from the region.

-The distribution of tasks between the managers Felipe and Henry is not clearly regulated in the Sōko.
-"Of course we have a few things that one prefers to do rather than the other.
-But on the whole we help each other and also make the most important decisions together," says Filipe.
-The two have already worked together on the pop-up series "Freundeskreis".
-Freundeskreis thinkers Alexander Jakob and Maximilian Baumann are also behind the Sōko here in Zurich.
-"That's where our name comes from: Sōko means ‘camp’ in German.
-For years we went around with the Freundeskreis and cooked great dishes in great locations.
-With the Sōko, we now have our camp, our base, our headquarters," explains Filipe.
+Managers Felipe and Henry do not have a strict division of tasks at Sōko.
+‘Of course, there are a few things that one or other of us prefers to do, but on the whole we help each other and make all the important decisions together’, says Filipe.
+The pair had previously worked together on a series of pop-ups called Freundeskreis.
+Alexander Jakob and Maximilian Baumann, who came up with the idea of Freundeskreis, are also backers of Sōko here in Zurich.
+‘That's where our name comes from: Sōko means ‘camp’ in English.
+With Freundeskreis, we spent years popping up in great locations around the area and cooking great food.
+With Sōko we now have our camp, our base, our headquarters’, explains Filipe.